 Mitch has been repeatedly recognized for his volunteerism and leadership roles, as well as his efforts to advance the practice of law.
 He was the 2011 winner of the Decalogue Society’s Award of Excellence and was named one of DePaul University’s “14 under 40” in 2011.
 Mitch is a frequent writer and presenter on several topics, including securities arbitration and networking skills. email@example.com

-Kathleen Hill has 24 years of experience in oncology biotech holding positions in sales, marketing and product management.
-She is currently a Clinical Oncology Specialist (COS) for Genentech BioOncology working with an anti-angiogenesis monoclonal antibody.
+Kathleen M. Hill has 26 years of experience in oncology/biotech holding positions in sales, marketing and product management.
+She is currently a Clinical Oncology Specialist for Genentech BioOncology supporting an anti-angiogenesis monoclonal antibody.
 Kathleen piloted the patient program “Write to Fight Cancer” and is involved with creating materials for patient disease education.
-As part of her responsibilities, Kathleen facilitates peer-to-peer programing for physicians and oncology nurses including the OncReach program on Survivorship.
-As an advocate for screening, Kathleen was on a team to plan Genentech’s 2016 Colon Cancer Awareness month initiatives.
+As part of her responsibilities, Kathleen facilitates peer-to-peer programing for physicians, oncology nurses and pharmacists including the OncReach program on Advance Care Planning.
+As an advocate for screening, Kathleen was on a team to plan Genentech’s 2016 and 2017 Colon Cancer Awareness month initiatives.
 Kathleen has also raised money for research via Leukemia and Lymphoma Society’s Team in Training completing Memphis in May and Chicago Triathlons.

-Kathleen holds a degree in marketing from Southern Illinois University and has completed 10 hours of graduate studies.
-Kathleen has completed two preceptorships at MD Anderson Cancer Center and is currently enrolled in Respecting Choices to become a First Steps ACP facilitator. email@example.com
+Kathleen holds an MS in Health Communication from Northwestern University and a BS in business from Southern Illinois University.
+Kathleen has completed two preceptorships at MD Anderson Cancer Center and is currently a Respecting Choices First Steps ACP facilitator. firstname.lastname@example.org